Telepherik/spec/SPECIFICATION.md

 ### Default properties

 In order to reduce repetition, default properties MAY be specified with top level nodes named `default_prop` in the top level of the document.
-Each node named `default_prop` MUST have 3 arguments.
+Each node named `default_prop` MUST have 3 values.

-The first argument MUST be one of the supertypes described in [Types](#types).
-The second argument MUST be the name of one of the properties described in the relevant sub-section of [Types](#types).
-The third argument MUST be a valid value for the relevant property.
+The first value MUST be one of the supertypes described in [Types](#types).
+The second value MUST be the name of one of the properties described in the relevant sub-section of [Types](#types).
+The third value MUST be a valid value for the relevant property.
 If a default value for a property is defined this way, specifying it in type definitions is OPTIONAL, if the property is not explicitly defined it is implicitly assumed to take the default value.

 For example, the following two definitions are equivalent: